pasangchoteen/Customer-Segmentation-Analysis-for-E-commerce-Platform/README.md

 ## Project Overview

 This project focuses on performing customer segmentation analysis for an e-commerce platform using data scraped from Amazon.
 The analysis aims to identify distinct customer groups based on their purchasing behavior, which can be utilized for targeted marketing strategies.
+**_Disclaimer_**: _All datasets and reports do not represent any company, institution, or country but are based on simulated data to demonstrate analytical capabilities._
 ## Project Structure

 The project consists of the following Jupyter Notebook files: